hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

     single RR.
 To interoperate with such clients, the server MAY restrict response messages to a single RR."

-This is as opposed to the normal behaviour of containing a sufficient number of RRs to reasonably amortize the per-message overhead.
+This is opposed to the normal behavior of containing a sufficient number of RRs to reasonably amortize the per-message overhead.
 We clarify here that AXoT clients MUST be able to handle responses that include multiple RRs, up to the largest number that will fit within a DNS message (taking the required content